saferpay/jsonapi/texts/ChapterPaymentPage.md

 	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Optional.
-May be used to set specific options for some payment methods.<br><br>Optional.
 May be used to set specific options for some payment methods.</div>
 	<i class="small text-muted">
 			</i>
 </td>